argoproj/argo-cd/docs/user-guide/private-repositories.md

 ## Unknown SSH Hosts

-If you are using a self-hosted Git service over SSH then you need to disable host verification for that Git host.
+If you are using a privately hosted Git service over SSH, then you have the following  options:

-Following options are available:

 (1) Add repository using Argo CD CLI and `--insecure-ignore-host-key` flag: